spark148/new_glmdr/README.md

 <p align="center"><img src="./glmdr_example_1.png" width=71%></p>

 This plot represents one-sided 95% confidence intervals for mean value parameters.
-Balck dots are the observed data, white dots are either upper or lower bound of the intervals and bars are the intervals.
+Black dots are the observed data, white dots are either upper or lower bound of the intervals and bars are the intervals.
 Horizontal axis shows the predictor value and vertical axis is the probability of observing response value = 1 at the corresponding predictor value.

 ## Further details